GaloisField2718/SatoshiPriceBot/README.md

 It's a pleasure to think about possible improvements.

 For the next, I have to think about a cointainerisation with `Docker` to be able to run on any server, very quickly ; without manual installation.

+## TODO

+- Improve volumes visualisation
+- Improve UX with :
+   - making recommandations of available commands
+   - if someone type a conversion command without amount : `/sats2eur` send a message to say : 'Enter the amount to convert' and after then make the conversion.
+- Improve HTML treatment which is not good for `/btcInfo` for example

 # Contact